airgap/ftl/README.md

 ## What it does

-FTL is a tiny JavaScript plugin that allows your website to respond to <code>:hover</code> events faster than normally possible.
+FTL is a tiny JavaScript plugin that allows your website to respond to `:hover` events faster than normally possible.
 On default settings, FTL will make your site visibly snappier.
-Crank it up to eleven and watch as buttons <code>:hover</code> hundreds of pixels away from the cursor in the vague direction its headed.
+Crank it up to eleven and watch as buttons `:hover` hundreds of pixels away from the cursor in the vague direction it's headed.

 ## How it works

 To figure out where your cursor is headed, FTL generates a precursor (aka the "ghost cursor") whereever it sees your mouse is headed.
-If this precursor hovers over an element, the <code>.prehover</code> class is added to the element.
+If this precursor hovers over an element, the `.prehover` class is added to the element.

 ## How to use it

-At the core of FTL is the <code>.prehover</code> class.
-Anywhere you have <code>:hover</code> in your CSS, simply replace it with <code>.prehover</code> or append it to the existing CSS to have your element react to both selectors.
+At the core of FTL is the `.prehover` class.
+Anywhere you have `:hover` in your CSS, simply replace it with `.prehover` or append it to the existing CSS to have your element react to both selectors.

 ```CSS
 a:hover, a.prehover {